 The disability that chronic migraines cause is significantly underestimated by the medical professionals, our governments and by society.
-As we slowly raise awareness around migraine disease - large numbers of us do still not receive effective treatment or care for this medical condition.
+As we slowly raise awareness around migraine disease - large numbers of us do still not receive effective treatment or care for this neurological disease.

 Why do people still mix up migraine and tension headaches?
 I certainly feel and think we are misunderstood.
-For example, most women forget to not wear perfume around me, even when I ask them.
+For example, most women (close friends, neighbours, teachers) forget to not wear perfume around me, even when I ask them (more than just once).

 The effects of long term migraine attacks: physically, emotionally, and financially can not often be comprehended unless you are a sufferer yourself.

 Many migraineurs are forced to leave the work they love and need to juggle higher medical costs with lower income.

 I always thought I was a late bloomer in chronic migraine headache terms.
-I was 32 when I had my first migraine but according to the World Health Organization (WHO) website it commonly affects people between the ages of 35 and 45 years old, and can trouble children as well.
+I was 32 when I had my first migraine but according to the World Health Organization (WHO) website it commonly affects people between the ages of 35 and 45 years old.
+(Sadly, migraines can start at any age).

-Most recently they have discovered that they certainly have a genetic component.
-Many actions of the process surrounding the “release of pain producing inflammatory substances around the nerves and blood vessels” remain uncertain.
+Most recently research has discovered that they certainly have a genetic component.
+Many actions of the process surrounding the "release of pain producing inflammatory substances around the nerves and blood vessels" remain uncertain.